UMBC's Health Professions Evaluation Committee (HPEC)

 - A list of applicants will be submitted to the appropriate UMBC offices to check for any judicial or institutional actions and acknowledgement of any institutional actions will be communicated to the professional schools.

-HPEC Kickoff Workshop for the Fall 2014 Cohort
+HPEC Kickoff Workshop

 The Kickoff Workshop dates are advertised on the News section of the PreMedical Office website at the beginning of each Fall semester.

 MANDATORY attendance is required at one of the Kickoff Workshops for any current UMBC student who is expecting to matriculate into medical, dental, or podiatry school in Fall 2015.
 Current students who are taking classes at UMBC in Fall 2013 are required to attend one of the Kickoff Workshops.

 UMBC Alumni who are not taking classes at UMBC in Fall 2013 are not required to attend any of the Kickoff Workshops.
 Alumni are always welcome to attend a Kickoff Workshop if they desire, but attendance is not mandatory for alumni who are not taking classes at UMBC in Fall 2013.
 All HPEC homework assignments and other tasks are handled via email and/or a Blackboard site, therefore an alumnus does not have to be living in the Baltimore region in order to participate in the HPEC process.
 UMBC Alumni should email Ms. Roelke before the end of November to express interest in joining the next cohort.
 This early notification will ensure that alumni will receive information distributed during the Kickoff Workshops.
 The first-time applicant deadline of Wednesday, February 26, 2014 at 4:00pm also applies to first-time alumni applicants.
 Please include the month and year of your UMBC graduation and if you will be a first-time applicant or a re-applicant.